mercadopago/devsite-docs/guides/mp-point/integration-api/point-simulator.en.md

 >
 > Important
 >
-> To query a payment made by the simulator through the [Payments API](/developers/en/reference/payments/_payments_id/get), you must use the same test `access-token` that you use in the Simulator.
+> To query a payment made by the simulator through the [Payments API](/developers/en/reference/payments/_payments_id/get), you must use the same test `access_token` that you use in the Simulator.

 ## 7. Receive the notification